Configuring a Hypervisor for Azure Local

 The Overview page appears.

-2. In the upper-right area of the page, click Add hypervisor.
+2. On the Hypervisors tab, in the upper-right corner of the page, click Add hypervisor.

 The Configure Hypervisor page appears.